variejs/docs/forms-&-validation.md

 ## Custom Validation Rules

-TODO
+To cretae custom validation rules use the varie cli tool which will place the new rule inside the `app/rules` folder :

+`varie make:rule NewRule`

+You then can define how the validation passes, and the message that it will display to the user.

 <a name="validation-language-files"></a>

 ### Validation Language Files

-If you would like the :attribute portion of your validation message to be replaced with a custom attribute name, you may specify the custom name in the attributes array of your resources/lang/xx/validation.php language file:
+If you would like change your phrasing of the errors you can change that inside your resources/lang/xx/validation.php language file.

-'attributes' => [
-'email' => 'email address',
-],